McCoyBrandon/Group2_Final_Project/README.md

 ### Running the Game

 The game is made using Gradio.
 Install any necessary prerequisite libraries, then run the code to open a Gradio server.
+A version uploaded to HuggingFace Spaces can be found at [https://huggingface.co/spaces/leandrumartin/ai-i-spy](https://huggingface.co/spaces/leandrumartin/ai-i-spy).

 ### The Gameplay